 The Law Firm of Kevin A. Moore helps victims of Florida work place injuries receive just compensation for their losses.
 We’re not just another law firm.
 He is highly experienced at handling workers’ compensation cases.
 Dealing with On The Job Injuries is what we do.
-We serve clients throughout the State of Florida from our centrally located offices in Tampa and Ft.
-Lauderdale/Miami.
+We serve clients throughout the State of Florida.

 Your injury is serious and your legal rights are important to you and your family.
 Make sure your rights and your family are protected.
 Call a lawyer.
 It is critical that you do the research to find a reputable and capable attorney.
 We believe our success is based not only on our results but in the personal relationships we have with our clients.
 Attorney Moore’s skill in recovering large awards and settlements speaks for itself about the quality of our representation, quality that we refer to as the “Advantage of Experience.”

 This Website discusses our legal practice and our credentials, and it provides powerful educational information on Florida Workers’ Compensation Law.
 Every case is unique and deserves to be evaluated on its own merits.
 Please contact us for a free consultation before making a decision about representation.
 You will speak with Kevin Moore directly, not a staff member.

 Our Firm welcomes the challenges offered by difficult cases involving serious injuries and complex issues.
 If you have been injured due to any work place related incident, do not hesitate to call and talk to us.
 You deserve to know your valuable Legal Rights.

 Exclusively On-The-Job Injuries All The Time